 The management need to communicate the reason to continuous improvement and cost reduction.
 Without a purpose, the employees get lost and loose energy to be creative.
 You need to explain the importance to evolve in order to be competitive.

-Don´t be afraid to try new things immediately.
+Don’t be afraid to try new things immediately.
 Act as a true leader and show that you are serious about the lean implementation, put on your work clothes, and participate in the change process.
 If you have a new packing area layout for example participate in the work with moving everything around.
-Don´t analyze everything too much, as I wrote before if it does not cost more than some man-hours to do the change.
+Don’t analyze everything too much, as I wrote before if it does not cost more than some man-hours to do the change.
 Use “trial and error” and experiment.
+It is important to get some quick changes so that staff feel that this is for real.

 If you want inspiration about lean I recommend you to read: ”Lean Thinking: Banish Waste and Create Wealth in Your Corporation” James P. Womack and Daniel T. Jones.
 This is one of the first major books that described lean and the positive impact.
 The first edition came out 1996, but is available in revised and updated edition.

-If you implement lean for yourself and feel like this could be something big, I do recommend investing in some kind of training/education for both yourself and your staff.
+If you try lean for yourself in a small scale and you feel like this could be something big, I do recommend investing in training/education for both yourself and your staff.
 In this way, you keep your staff motivated and give them inspiration.
-It does not have to cost a fortune for a couple of days training.
-Remember that you and your staff is the expertise in your warehouse production but a training give you a new angle when you look at the warehouse production.
+It does not have to cost a fortune.
+Remember that you and your staff is the expertise in your warehouse production but a education in lean give you a new angle when you look at the warehouse production.
+Both the leaders and staff need to have the same “lean mindset”.
+There are many great companies that train organizations in lean.

 Remember, your warehouse is the heart of supply chain.
 You as a manager need to be brave and lead the staff and encourage innovation.
-Lean is the perfect tool for that kind of work.
+Lean is the perfect tool for that kind of work, but you must have the right leadership in place first.

 If you need inspiration about lean leadership in warehouse read my article: